dhiraj-paryani/database-system-implementation/README.md

 In this records are stored in an unordered fashion, where new records simply go at the end of the file.
 We can load records from a file, insert single record and fetch records simply and on filter basis.
 #### Instructions to run tests:
 * `make clean; make a1test.out; ./a1test.out`
-* This would give a menu-based interface the performs the following three options that can test the code:
+* This would give a menu-based interface as following:
   1. load (loads a heap DBFile from tpch-dbgen .tbl file)
   2. scan (read records from an existing heap DBFile)
   3. scan & filter (read records from an existing heap DBFile and filter using a CNF predicate)
+* Follow the instructions to test the heap file implementation.

 ### Milestone - 2.1: BigQ Implementation
 ### Milestone - 2.2: Sorted File Implementation